capnkenny/capnkenny.github.io/_posts/2020-05-15-makingAnEmulatorNRT.md

   _audio.lock()->initializeAudio();
   ```

- ..that it let's me pull in OpenAL-Soft and control it to my whim...
+ ..that it lets me pull in OpenAL-Soft and...

  ```
 void CPU::generateBeep()